amaroRafael/WhoIsTheGuest/README.md

 # WhoIsTheGuest
-Who is The Guest - Example of use VIPER, Clean Architecture and Realm
+Who is The Guest is an example of how you can to use VIPER, Clean Architecture, Realm and Carthage together